punkave/best-practices/JavaScript/overview.md

 Most styles do depend on the `this` keyword, which is basically broken for asynchronous programming.

-Our house style avoids this problem at a very small cost in performance.
+Our house style avoids this problem at a small cost in performance.
 We've never seen that matter in practice, even with tens of thousands of objects in play.

 It's often described as the "self pattern."
 It's also a form of "concatenative inheritance."

-Here's a simple "class" following our style:
+Here's a simple "class" following the "self pattern:"

 ```javascript
 function Dog(options) {